bculler17/Flask_Dashboard-OracleSummary/README.md

 How To Add New Databases to the Dashboard:

-To add a new Oracle database to the dashboard, simply do the following:

 1. Insert the new database information into oracle_databases database table using the following syntax: